 Most of the bias modification apps aim to change the attentional bias.
 For example, the following apps aim to train users to respond quicker to happy faces than to sad or angry faces.
-All four hypothesize that repeated use will result in more positive moods.
+All hypothesize that repeated use will result in more positive moods.

 The Cognitive Bias Cheatsheet is a useful way to remind oneself of the different cognitive biases that exist.

 Here is a list of books relevant for anyone interested in cognitive biases.